Getting Started with 3D Printing

 My Order Says "Delivered", But Was Not Received.

-If you are unable to chat with the shipping company or they were not helpful, we please ask that you check with your neighbors in case the delivery driver made a mistake.
-If you have already checked with your neighbors, or that is not possible with your situation, please email us at Support@Polymaker.com.
-If we are past your "Latest Delivery Date" we will issue a refund if you ordered delivery protection.
+If you are unable to chat with the shipping company or they were not helpful, please check with your neighbors in case the delivery driver made a mistake.
+If you have already checked with your neighbors or this is not feasible in your situation, please email us at Support@Polymaker.com.

-If you have any other questions regarding your order, please send us an email at Support@Polymaker.com - thanks!
+If you have any other questions regarding your order, please send us an email at Support@Polymaker.com.

 How Does Wholesale Ordering Work?